Jeffresh/medic-database-checking/README.md

 # Report

-### RE Desing
+### RE Design

-We have to desing the regular expression according with the following structure:
+We have to design the regular expression according with the following structure:

 ``` python
 'First Name,First Family Name,Second Family Name (optional),Age,City,Marital Status'